Home > General Mechanical Components Stock > Influence of Crimped Steel Fibre on Properties of Concrete ...

 1. Introduction

-The research programme was divided into two stages.
-The first stage covered the testing of the geometrical and mechanical properties of the waste and natural aggregates.
-The second stage covered property testing of concretes made on the basis of the waste and natural aggregates that were tested during the first stage.
-Analysis of the possible replacement of natural aggregates by waste ceramic aggregates was subsequently conducted.
-Specific mixtures of both waste ceramic and natural aggregates were proposed for concrete production.
-The obtained four mixes were subsequently modified by the addition of steel fibres, which were added in volumes ranging from 0.5% to 1.5% (Vf).
-Altogether, 16 mixes of concrete were cast in order to test the properties of the concretes in a hardened state.
+The research was conducted in two primary stages.
+The first stage focused on assessing the geometrical and mechanical characteristics of the waste and natural aggregates.
+The second stage evaluated the properties of concretes made from these tested aggregates.
+The analysis explored the feasibility of replacing natural aggregates with waste ceramic aggregates.
+Specific mixtures of waste ceramic and natural aggregates were proposed for concrete production, with four blends eventually selected.
+These four mixes were then modified by adding steel fibers in varying volumes (from 0.5% to 1.5% Vf).
+Altogether, 16 concrete mixes were cast to test the properties of concretes in their hardened state.

 3. Experimental Design